-The scale of destruction in Haiti is enormous and search and rescue operations are ongoing to find people still trapped in collapsed buildings.
+The scale of destruction in Haiti is enormous - 2.2 million people are believed to have felt the earthquake and its aftershocks.
 Life-saving efforts are the priority at a time when hospitals are severely over-stretched due to Covid-19.

-Heavy rains caused by Tropical Storm Grace, which made landfall early on Tuesday (17th August), have made the rescue operations more difficult.
-The threat of landslides is yet another concern.
+Heavy rains caused by Tropical Storm Grace, which made landfall early on Tuesday 17th August), made the rescue operations more difficult.

-The Haitian Red Cross, which has 200 staff and 10,000 volunteers, is on the ground now, providing search and rescue, first aid, emergency healthcare and shelter.
+The Haitian Red Cross, which has 200 staff and 10,000 volunteers, remains on the ground, providing search and rescue, first aid, emergency healthcare and shelter.
 Donations to the British Red Cross’s Haiti Earthquake Appeal will support this response.

-Red Cross emergency specialists are being deployed to Haiti to support the Haitian Red Cross’s response to those affected, particularly the most vulnerable people.
+Red Cross emergency specialists have been deployed to Haiti to support the Haitian Red Cross’s response to those affected, particularly the most vulnerable people.

 Where is Haiti?